Search results

 Film: Dissertation (01:40) produced by Linnaeus University Library

 In contrast to other scientific material, a research report or scientific report is usually not reviewed by other researchers before it is published.
-Usually, reports are published in a report series from various university colleges and universities.
-Sometimes they are produced to form a basis for decisions by various official agencies.
+Usually, reports are published in a report series from various universities and government authorities.
+Occasionally, reports are prepared to inform decision-making processes within various official agencies.

 Film: Scientific report (01:33) produced by Linnaeus University Library

 Academic non-fiction (a type of book) differs within various subject areas.
-For example, within the humanities and law, it is more common for researchers to present their research either as a book or as a chapter in a book, in a so-called anthology.
+For example, within the humanities and law, it is more common for researchers to present their work either as a book or as a chapter in an edited volume, often referred to as an anthology.
 An anthology has chapters written by various researchers and an editor who compiles the chapters.
-This entails that an anthology is often thought to have greater impact as a source compared to a book by one single author, as the contributions have been reviewed by the editor.
-Academic non-fiction contains scientific investigations, research surveys or theoretical perspectives.
+This means that an anthology is often considered to have greater impact as a source compared to a book by one single author, since the contributions have been reviewed by the editor.
+Academic non-fiction typically includes scientific investigations, research surveys or theoretical perspectives.

 Other types of publications